-My office is only able to arrange congratulatory messages for residents of the Northern Territory, Australia.
+My office is able to arrange congratulatory messages for residents of the Northern Territory.

-People residing in other Australian states and territories must contact their local Federal Member.
+People residing in other Australian states and territories should contact their local Federal Member.
 Unsure who your local Federal Member is?
-The Parliament House website has a search function to assist.
+The Parliament House website has a search function to assist;

 What are anniversary messages?